nelsonjchen/gargantuan-takeout-rocket/README.md

 ### Complaints about Takeout being hard to use

-just search twitter for "google takeout". you'll find users complaining about sizes and archive amounts quite a lot.
+just search Bluesky/X/twitter for "google takeout". you'll find users complaining about sizes and archive amounts quite a lot.

 ### Other people backing up to cloud storage and their setups and possible futures of this sort of setup.